eduardorodriguez10/MakeSalesforceFilesPublic/README.md

 Automatically Share Salesforce Files and make them publicly available (Lightning Experience)
 ====================================

-This application can be used to automatically share Salesforce Files that are related to records.
-It creates a content distribution record to make the file publicly available using an URL.
+This application can be used to automatically share (publicly) Salesforce Files in Lightning Experience.
+It makes the file publicly accessible through a URL and uses a lightning component to manage the sharing of the file.

 How it works
 ------------